craigmantona/the_book_review/README.md

 ---
 ## Issues found during site development

-* The API site that I signed up to use on the site proved to be unreliable and I had to abandon it in favour of the google map api.
+* The Amazon link is not diverting to Amazon but instead opens up a duplicate of the current page.

 * The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.